rickballard/CoCiviumBackUp/legacy/Civium/admin/hold/hold_Insight_Resilience_Protocol_c0_20250729.md

 ---

-> “Civium does not ask that truth be sacred.
+> “CoCivium does not ask that truth be sacred.
 It only asks that meaning be recoverable.”